 When is an mortgage loan approval letter really an approval letter?
 Why is an approval letter not an approval letter, but it’s really a conditional approval letter?
 Is this a semantics discussion only?
 Either way, this matters more than you know.

-Whether a mortgage borrower knows it or not, when a lender tells them the loan is “approved”, there is always a laundry list of “conditions” on the “approval letter”.
-Further, the document the lender gets likely says “Conditional Approval Letter.”
+Whether a mortgage borrower knows it or not, when a lender tells them the loan is “approved”, there is usually a list of “conditions” on the “approval letter”.
+Further, the document the lender sends likely says “Conditional Approval Letter.”
 It is almost impossible to get an “Approval Letter” because there are always some conditions, such as the below standard conditions:

 acceptable title search.

 pending return of processed 4506T from IRS (see my blog about this form, here).